DanielC027/half-lexical-analayzer/README.md

 ## DESCRIPTION

-This is an app which uses a checkpoint to save what user types on line edit boxes, so when user start app again could recover the information he had
+This is an app designed to analyze strings based on lexical analyzer principles.
+The main goal of this project is to implement a checkpoint system that allows users to restart their session if the app closes unexpectedly.

 ## EXAMPLE